 Court rejects request to sideline San Jose State volleyball player on grounds she’s transgender

-DENVER (AP) — A federal appeals court upheld a ruling Tuesday that allows a San Jose State women’s volleyball team member to play in this week’s Mountain West Conference tournament after a legal complaint said she should be ineligible on grounds that she is transgender.
+A federal appeals court upheld a ruling Tuesday that allows a San Jose State women’s volleyball team member to play in this week’s Mountain West Conference tournament after a legal complaint said she should be ineligible on grounds that she is transgender and thus stronger, posing a safety risk to teammates and opponents.

-The 10th U.S. Circuit Court of Appeals agreed with U.S. Magistrate S. Kato Crews in Denver.
-He rejected the request for an emergency injunction, finding the players and others who challenged the league’s policy for allowing transgender athletes to participate should have filed the complaint earlier.
+A two-judge panel of the 10th U.S. Circuit Court of Appeals agreed with U.S. Magistrate S. Kato Crews in Denver.
+On Monday he rejected the request for an emergency injunction, finding the players and others who challenged the league’s policy of allowing transgender athletes to participate should have filed the complaint earlier.

-The players also asked that four teams who had conference losses for refusing to play against San Jose State during the regular season have those losses removed from their records and that the tournament be re-seeded based on the updated records.
+Judge Crews and the 10th Circuit noted the request for the emergency injunction was filed in mid-November, less than two weeks before the tournament was scheduled to start.
+The complaint could have been made weeks earlier.
+The first conference forfeit happened Sept.
+28. All the schools that canceled games against San Jose State acknowledged at the time that they would take a league loss, Crews noted.

+The players and others who sued are disappointed that the appeals court found it would be “too disruptive” to enter an injunction the day before the tournament is scheduled to start, said William Bock III, an attorney for the plaintiffs.

 The athlete has played for San Jose State since 2022, but her participation only became an issue this season.
 The conference policy regarding forfeiting for refusing to play against a team with a transgender player has also been in effect since 2022, the conference said.